Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Motion Isolation 3.9 Movement stays contained for a floor setup
+Motion Isolation 3.9 Movement stays contained

-Responsiveness 3.3 Turns feel slower; not much bounce
+Responsiveness 3.3 Turns feel slow

 MAXYOYO 4" Square Japanese Floor Futon Mattress, Topper Mattress Pad, Black